Chiropractic: Veterinary Orthopedic Manipulation (VOM)

 How do VOM and Chiropractic Differ?

 The fastest a veterinary chiropractor can move a joint under optimum conditions with patient cooperation is 80 milliseconds.
-An animal's natural reflexive resistance to adjustment is 20 milliseconds, four times faster.
-Obviously, a painful animal in a veterinary office setting is not going to be a relaxed and cooperative patient, further reducing the speed of manual manipulation.
-The accelerometer fires at a rate of 2-4 milliseconds, much faster than the animal's ability to resist the adjustment.
+An animal’s natural reflexive resistance to adjustment is 20 milliseconds, four times faster.
+Obviously, an animal in pain in a veterinary office setting is not going to be a relaxed and cooperative patient, further reducing the speed of manual manipulation.
+The accelerometer fires at a rate of 2-4 milliseconds, much faster than the animal’s ability to resist the adjustment.
 The patient is always adjusted, every time, irrespective of their mood, cooperation or level of pain.

 What Conditions can VOM Treat?

 - Performance problems

 The veterinarian will do a “diagnostic pass” which consists of running the accelerometer down the animal’s spine to identify pathological reads indicative of subluxations.
 If subluxations are found and correspond to the clinical disease presentation, a course of VOM will be recommended.
 Other tests or procedures may also be recommended, depending on the the diagnostic pass results.
 A second VOM pass (therapeutic pass) will be made and changes to the reading pattern will be noted.
 A third VOM pass will be made and evaluated.
 Most if not all of the reads will be reduced at this point.
 Anti-inflammatories and/or pain medication will be dispensed to provide pain relief for the next few days.
 As with most manipulation techniques (chiropractic, acupuncture, deep massage therapy, cupping) lactic acid is released and soreness can occur as the body adjusts and heals.

 A series of 3-5 adjustments is usually needed to produce a complete cure in which no reads are found and the subluxation pattern is gone.

 How Quickly Will I See Results with VOM?